-City Manager's Office The City Manager provides the overall administration, leadership, and direction for the City organization.
+City Manager's Office.
+The City Manager provides the overall administration, leadership, and direction for the City organization.
 The City Manager's Office identifies for the City Council community issues and needs requiring legislative policy decisions, assures that programs and services are effectively and efficiently provided, and fosters public awareness of municipal programs, services and goals.
-In addition to the City Manager Administration, the department includes the City Clerk's Office.
+In addition to the City Manager Administration, the department includes the City Clerk's Office, Economic Development and Communications.
+Economic Development staff provides business retention and attraction services, collaborates on local, regional and state business-supporting activities, and administers an active business license program.
+Communications staff oversees the City's communications and community engagement program and manages media channels, prepares informational materials, serves as a primary liaison with media, and develops communications outreach and strategies for strategic projects and programs.

-City Attorney's Office The City Attorney advises the City Council and City staff on all legal matters pertaining to City business, frames all ordinances, resolutions and other City documents, and performs all legal services required by the City Council.
+City Attorney's Office.
+The City Attorney advises the City Council and City staff on all legal matters pertaining to City business, frames all ordinances, resolutions and other City documents, and performs all legal services required by the City Council.
 Staff attorneys work closely with the City Council, City Manager, department heads, and all City staff to carry out certain administrative duties as well as providing advice on sensitive issues.
 The City Attorney serves as the City's Risk Manager and handles most of the City's litigation.

-City Clerk's Office The City Clerk's Office is responsible for ensuring the safeguarding of City records, preparing City Council minutes and processing City ordinances, resolutions and contracts.
+City Clerk's Office.
+The City Clerk's Office is responsible for ensuring the safeguarding of City records, preparing City Council minutes and processing City ordinances, resolutions and contracts.
 In addition, the City Clerk's Office coordinates municipal elections, oversees City compliance with public official reporting requirements, provides public information services, and coordinates central services, including mailing and duplicating.

-Community Development Department The Community Development Department helps provide a sustainable, well-designed physical environment and transportation network to preserve and enhance the quality of life in Pleasanton.
+Community Development Department.
+The Community Development Department helps provide a sustainable, well-designed physical environment and transportation network to preserve and enhance the quality of life in Pleasanton.
 The Department includes Planning, Building and Safety, Housing, Code Enforcement, Transportation/Traffic Engineering, Construction Services and Permit Center staff who combine to form a professional team that provides exceptional customer service and collaborative, innovative approaches to managing Pleasanton's long-term and short-term development, and ensuring a safe and efficient transportation system for all users.